MindscapeHQ/raygun4java/README.md

 ### Affected user tracking

 You can call `client.SetUser(RaygunIdentifier)` to set the current user's data, which will be displayed in the dashboard.
-There are two constructor overloads available, both of which requires a unique string as the uniqueUserIdentifier.
-This should be the user's email address if available, or an internally unique ID representing the users.
+There are two constructor overloads available, both of which requires a unique string as the `uniqueUserIdentifier`.
+This could be the user's email address if available, or an internally unique ID representing the users.
 Any errors containing this string will be considered to come from that user.

-The other overload contains all the available properties, some or all of which can be null and can be also be set individually on the RaygunIdentifier object.
+The other overload contains all the available properties, some or all of which can be null and can be also be set individually on the `RaygunIdentifier` object.

 The previous method, SetUser(string) has been deprecated as of 1.5.0.